SNaveenMathew/ml_book/introduction.md

 - a scape goat when they fail
 - a black sheet when they succeed

-If you are a technical person, be prepared to be treated like an animal!
+If you are a technical person who focuses on depth / details, be prepared to be treated like an animal!